Endovascular aneurysm repair: Cerebrospinal fluid drainage

 Cerebrospinal fluid drainage is one of the adjunct methods used to reverse spinal cord injury.
 With increased drainage of spinal fluid, the intrathecal pressure decreases which allows for increase blood perfusion to the spine, possibly reversing the ischemic injury of the spinal tissue due to lessened blood supply.
 The benefits of this procedure have been established in open aortic repair and suggested in endovascular aortic repair.

 Recovery after EVAR

-Unlike traditional aortic repair, standard recovery after EVAR is remarkably straightforward.
+As compared to the traditional aortic repair, standard recovery after EVAR is faster with earlier ambulation.
+However, there is still risk of spinal cord injury early after the procedure.
 Patients who have undergone EVAR typically spend one night in the hospital to be monitored, although it has been suggested that EVAR can be performed as a same-day procedure.

 Patients are advised to slowly return to normal activity.
 There are no specific activity restrictions after EVAR, however, patients typically are seen by their surgeon within one month after EVAR to begin post-EVAR surveillance.

 There is limited research looking at patients' experience of recovery after more complex and staged EVAR for thoracoabdominal aortic diseases.
 One qualitative study found that patients with complex aortic diseases struggle with physical and psychological setbacks, continuing years after their operations.